techworkersco/twc-site/_blog/2023-11-17-no-tech-for-apartheid.md

 # No Tech for Apartheid: Call to Action

-On Wednesday, the [New York Times reported](https://www.nytimes.com/2023/11/08/business/israel-palestine-google-employees.html) that tech workers are facing retaliation and discrimination for speaking up about Palestine.
+On Wednesday, November 8 2023, the [New York Times reported](https://www.nytimes.com/2023/11/08/business/israel-palestine-google-employees.html) that tech workers are facing retaliation and discrimination for speaking up about Palestine.
 Google workers have published an [open